Club Permit Scheme 2015.

 Renewing permit holders must complete the VicRoads Renewal Notice and forward it to the Permit Secretary at the Club’s postal address together with a stamped self addressed envelope for return of the application.
 Note that if the permit expires and is not renewed within 90 days of expiry a new permit application will need to be submitted.

-First applications for light motor vehicles built after 31 December 1948 but more than 25 years old.
+Applications for light motor vehicles built after 31 December 1948 but more than 25 years old.

 This is the CPS category of vehicle most commonly in the Club and found in the LCV CPS database.